Christie Horton Cremin

 Sam Trotman has spent the last twelve years supporting artists and communities to make their projects happen; projects that create spaces for public interaction, debate and action to take place.
 She works part time at Artsadmin, where she set up and runs the Education Department, programming and producing new work with a strong emphasis on engaging young people, supporting early-career artists and opening up a dialogue around social and environmental justice.
 Sam also works as an independent producer most recently managing the large-scale commissions for Creative People and Places Swale and Medway.
 She is co-chair of Fierce Festival’s Board of Directors.

-Born and bred in Birmingham, Jess Wolinski returned to the city after university in a bid to give something back to the city.
-Having started her career at Birmingham Repertory Theatre, she is now Senior Marketing and Audience Development Manager at mac Birmingham.
-She’s interested in all forms of art, from theatre to visual arts, and classical music to contemporary dance.
-Her passion lies in finding innovative ways to improve accessibility, communicate relevance and increase engagement in the arts from as diverse a range of the population as possible.
-Her primary objective is to convince everyone that Birmingham is so much better than its reputation.
+Born and bred in Birmingham, Jess returned to the region after university in a bid to give something back to the city.
+Having started her career at Birmingham Repertory Theatre and honing her skills at Midlands Arts Centre, she is now Director of Marketing and Sales at Compton Verney, an independent art gallery and parkland in Warwickshire.
+With a broad interest in the arts, from dance and music to theatre and photography, her passion lies in finding innovative ways to improve accessibility, communicate relevance and increase engagement in the arts from as diverse a range of the population as possible.